frankleitelemoscosta/The_Walking_in_Matrix/README.md

 This problem is about how walking in a matrix, where the Jack can init in<br>
 any position of the matrix and he will walking per it for the houses with<br> the bigger element, and for that it´s necessary to make different checks <br>
-in the positions of the matrix, checks in right or down or in the        <br>
+in the positions of the matrix, checks in right or down or in the diagon-<br>
-diagonally or back one position, and after go to the position that have  <br>
+ally or back one position, and after go to the position that have the bi-<br>
-the bigger element between the five options, this is a greedy algorithm. <br>
+gger element between the five options, this is a greedy algorithm.

 <h3>Greedy Algorithm</h3>